Just 0.03% of our government's budget could save a species. Add your voice to the call to end set netting and trawling in the dolphin's range.

 Support our work protecting our last 63 Māui dolphins with a symbolic adoption.

-You can save the last 63 Māui dolphins!
+You can help save the last 63 Māui dolphins!

 But they could soon disappear forever - unless we act now.
 Scientists estimate that just 63 individuals survive today, having found a small increase from 55 in November 2016.
 This increase in numbers is no excuse for inaction though, as they are still on the brink of extinction.
 The Māui dolphin population has plummeted from around 1500 in the 1970s, when deadly gillnets were widely introduced to our waters.